 Travelers who purchase their travel itinerary with the JP Morgan Reserve card can access a number of emergency benefits in the event of an accident.
 Travelers who are over 100 miles away from their primary home can receive reimbursement for up to $2,500 in emergency medical and dental costs as the result of an injury, while those who require emergency evacuation or transportation can receive up to $100,000 in coverage.
 Additionally, if those same travelers experience an accident that results in death or dismemberment, travelers can receive up to $1 million in coverage after an emergency.

-While the benefits are commiserate with the preferred customers who hold this card, applying for and getting approved for this card are... considerably high.
+While the benefits are commiserate with the preferred customers who hold this card, applying for and getting approved for this card are pretty high.
 In order to be considered, travelers must have a relationship with a Chase Private Client banker, who must submit their application on their behalf.

-Best for Medical Evacuation: The Platinum Card From American Express
+Best for Medical Evacuation: The American Express Platinum Card

 One of the biggest fears of international travelers is experiencing an accident which requires medical evacuation.
-Traveling aboard an air ambulance to a qualified medical facility can cost tens of thousands of dollars before the costs of treatment.
+Traveling aboard an air ambulance to a qualified medical facility can cost tens of thousands of dollars before the treatment expenses.

 Limitations of Credit Card Travel Insurance Policies

 As with any travel insurance plan, there are a number of limitations to consider before taking advantage of benefits.
 In some situations, the benefits mentioned may only be secondary coverage.
 As a result, the travel insurance provider may require travelers to file for compensation from other sources, including primary insurance providers or common carriers.
 Another common pitfall travelers often do not foresee are the terms and conditions of each benefit.
 For example: a trip cancellation plan is not the same as a “Cancel for Any Reason” plan, meaning travelers who attempt to cancel their trip for a non-covered reason could be left holding the bill for their trip.